magento/merchdocs/src/stores/admin-dashboard.md

 group: getting-started
 ---

 The dashboard is usually the first page that appears when you log in to the Admin, and provides a real-time overview of sales and customer activity.
-The dashboard data includes lifetime sales, average order amount, recent orders, and search terms.
+The dashboard data provides a snapshot of lifetime sales, average order amount, recent orders, and search terms.
 The graph shows completed orders and amounts for the selected date range.
 The tabs at the bottom provide quick reports of your best-selling products, most viewed products, new customers, and customers who have purchased the most.

 If you have a lot of data to process, the chart can be turned off to improve performance.
-The dashboard in the following example is set to use real-time data, and shows completed orders by the hour for the last twenty-four hours.
-The chart is updated as the status of each order changes to `Complete`.
+The dashboard in the following example is configured to use real-time data, and shows completed orders by the hour for the last twenty-four hours.
+The chart is updated for each completed order.

 ![]({% link images/images/dashboard-full.png %}){: .zoom}
 _Dashboard_